originphp/framework/docs/models-callbacks.md

 ## beforeDelete
-`beforeDelete(bool $cascade = true)`

-This is called just before a record is deleted must return true.
-Use this callback to carry out tasks.
+This is called just before a record is deleted must return `true`.
+Use this callback to carry out tasks before a record is deleted.

 ```php